CameronMontgomery/ember-todo/README.md

 ### Deploying

-Specify what it takes to deploy your app.
+After building the app you are able to deploy on the service of your choice.
+I would suggest using AWS EC2 or Heroku.

 ## Further Reading / Useful Links